yyq19990828/LeetCUDA/README.md

 <div align="center">
   <p align="center">
     <a href="#contribute">🔥🔥 PR Welcome: Add Your Kernel to LeetCUDA!
-Let's make LeetCUDA Awesome together! 🎉🎉</a>
+Let's make it Awesome together! 🎉🎉</a>
   </p>
 </div>